infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 		- Create child-friendly orientation /informative material  and reception unit model
 		- Develop standardized discipline code
 		-  Capacity building of staff to use thismaterial to make children feel reassured, informed, safe.
+## Thumb rules for working with children
+- Praise is effective- praise responsible, considerate, appropriate behaviour with attention, thanks, recognition, special privileges
+- Make the child take responsibility - ask them to think about what they could do differently that could work better and be more constructive
+- Talk in private- do not humiliate the child in front of others, move to a private spot for more serious issues
+- Two way communication- Listen as well as talk; let the child explain their side
+- Stay calm and firm- never mean
+- Redirect alternatives and options
+- Individualise measures- measures should take into account the age, understanding, incident and individual needs of the chilld

 # Recommendation II : Staff Motivation
 The staff’s opinions differed a little.
 Their top concern areas were :